This article is about the Asus Zenbook S UX391 series, Asus’s new flagship clamshell thin-and-light ultraportable for 2018.

 The UX391 borrows design elements from the Asus Zenbook 3s and the business B9440 models of last year, as the screen raises the main body in order to create a downward-inclined typing position and leave extra room for ventilation underneath.

-The build and overall craftsmanship quality are top notch.
+The build and overall craftsmanship quality are top notches.
 Metal is used for the entire outer-case and the inner chassis, and there’s very little flex or give in either the lid-cover or the main deck.

 The laptop is also subtle in design, with a dark-blue metallic color scheme, limited branding elements and only a hint of glam in the crude beveled edge around the hood.
 We’ve seen many beautiful Zenbooks in the past, but this one is one of my all time favorites.